5 Reasons Nose Work Training for Your Dog May Be the Best Activity You Haven't Tried Together Yet

 5. Any Dog Can Do It

 All dogs love to use their exceptional snoots, so nose work is for any dog, of any age, and of any breed.
 Your canine pal doesn't have to possess any other quality other than just loving to follow their nose.
 But of course, there are some dogs that might find this particular sport to be THE.BEST.THING.EVER.

 "For the especially driven dog or high-energy dog, nose work provides them a job that they are innately talented at," Wendt says.
 "It is more stimulating than fetching a ball or just going for a walk around the block, so breeds with more energy might find they prefer it over any other activity."

-Nose Work Games for Dogs to Try at Home
+How to Try Nose Work at Home

 Once they make that an easy feat, try hiding treats in open boxes left over from late night shopping sprees, and place the boxes in easy-to-reach spots like behind your couch or on a chair.
 Then, let your dog enter the room and encourage them to find the box and discover the treasures hidden inside.